shannonpileggi/SP--Pablo--RProgramming/README.md

 ### Objective

-The objective of this senior project is to learn about concepts of best programming practices and version control while building an R package to host the graphing functions that accompanies the Rossman and Chance ISMA textbook.
+The objective of this senior project is to learn about concepts of best programming practices and version control while building an R package to host the graphing functions that accompanies the Rossman and Chance ISCAM textbook.

 ### Deliverables